 - 1 bay leaf

-- fry the onion in in some olive oil or butter
+- Saute the onion in in 1 tablespoon of water or olive oil

 - add the broth and water

 - add any of the vegetables diced or whole to blend later

 - cook till done

 - Blend some of the veggies or 2 cups of the soot if desired to make it creamy